denten-books/plain-text/0-chapter.md

 To this I would have to answer: a great deal.
 The history of literary formalism (and later, structuralism) shares common intellectual ancestry with software engineering.
-Both converged on the idea of document structure and both borrowed heavily from the language of Hegelian aesthetics, a topic I dissucss at length in Chapter 3.
+Both converged on the idea of document structure and both borrowed heavily from the language of Hegelian aesthetics, a topic I discuss at length in Chapter 3.
 Although the two communities have now diverged in their ways of speaking, they could benefit from entering into a constructive dialog.